rgvigueras/aktios/README.md

 # PaintAndPoint

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+This project was generated with [Angular CLI]

+## Install packages
+Run 'npm install' for install all dependencies.

 ## Development server